Configuration Management Tools: Examples, Use Cases & How to Choose the Right Configuration Management Tool

 You’ll want to ask yourself:

-- Is it compatible and scalable with the current infrastructure?
+- Is it compatible with your current infrastructure?
+Does it enable scaling your DevOps?
 Configuration management software will need to play well with your current operating systems and scale to manage a growing number of nodes and team members that will need to access configuration management across complex environments.

 - What level of automation will you need?
 If you are looking for deployment automation, policy as code enforcement, or the overall management of systems and applications, you’ll want to make sure the tool offers some level of automation.